Naming ceremony: Christianity

-Naming a child, popularly referred to as "Christening", is usually through the baptism ceremony in Christianity, especially Catholic culture, and to a lesser degree among those Protestants who practice infant baptism.
-In Eastern Orthodoxy infants are traditionally named on the eighth day of life in a special service conducted either in the home or in church.
-Often, Christians will adhere to local traditions of the land in which they were born.
-For example, in Kerala, the traditional Hindu custom of tying an aranjanam is followed even in Christian families.
-In the Church of Jesus Christ of Latter-day Saints infants are traditionally given a name and a blessing on the first Sunday of the month after they are born by the child's father if he holds priesthood authority to do so and if the ordinance has been authorized by his local ecclesiastical leader.
-The timing may be adapted according to family circumstances.
+Naming a child, popularly referred to as "Christening", is usually through the baptism ceremony in Christianity, especially Catholic culture, and to a lesser degree among Protestant groups who practice infant baptism.
+In Eastern Orthodoxy, infants are traditionally named on the eighth day of life in a special service conducted either at home or in church.
+Often, Christians will also adhere to local traditions of the land in which they were born.
+For example, in Kerala, the traditional Hindu custom of tying an aranjanam (see below) is followed even by Christian families.
+In the Church of Jesus Christ of Latter-day Saints, infants are traditionally given a name and a blessing on the first Sunday of the month after birth by the child's father if he holds priesthood authority to do so and if the ordinance has been authorized by his local ecclesiastical leader.
+The timing may be adapted to family circumstances.